Nishtha0801/OpenBoard/README.md

 # Description:
 - It is a drawing app.
+- It has a live sharing feature implemented using socket.io
 - It has features like adding images, sticky notes
 - User can download image in PNG format